richardcom/tp/docs/DeveloperGuide.md

 * can save `UserPref` objects in json format and read it back.
 * can save the intellibrary data in json format and read it back.

-### Common classes

-Classes used by multiple components are in the `seedu.address.commons` package.

 --------------------------------------------------------------------------------------------------------------------

 ## **Implementation**